kabisa/maji/docs/README.md

   * Compilation of ES2015 and Sass
   * Javascript bundling and minification including source maps
   * CSS autoprefixer (no more vendor prefixes!)
-  * Livereload integration.
+  * Live-reload integration.
 Make changes and your browser will automatically reload, works on mobile too.

 * CLI tooling
   * Create new projects